+Definition:

-Definition: Indicators: The persistent emotional maltreatment of Lack confidence a child such as to cause severe and adverse effects on the child's emotional Struggle to control strong emotions development.
-It may involve: Struggle to make or maintain relationships
+The persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development.
+It may involve:

 - Conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person - Not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate - Age or developmentally inappropriate expectations being imposed on children.
 These may include interactions that are beyond a child's developmental capability as well as overprotection and limitation of exploration and learning or preventing the child from participating in normal social interaction - A child seeing or hearing the illtreatment of another - Serious bullying (including cyberbullying) - Causing a child to feel frightened or in danger - Exploitation or corruption of children.